alienresident/sakai-portal-assets/documentation/Adding-Sass-to-Sakai.md

 # Getting Sassy with Sakai

 ## Summary
-While we don't want to alienate our current users and drastically change the process of creating skins.
+Use Sass to create the new optional responsive skins (Morpheus) for Sakai 10.
+Sass enables easier customization and variation without duplicating code and effort.
+We can do this in such a way that we don't drastically changing the process of creating skins and alienate our current users.

-### Goals of using Sass
+### Advantages of using Sass
-* Organization
+* File organization
 * DRY and 'Object Orientated' CSS
-* Ease of customization
-* Separate presentation styles from layout for responsive designs
+* Separate presentation styles from layout style for responsive designs
+* One codebase: allowing for easy customization and variations
-* Create Style Guide and Design Patterns
+* Create definitive Style Guide and Design Patterns Library

+### Proposed workflow
+Currently

+### Example file structures

 Example file structure for the skin folder: